 - Financial security in respect of decommissioning

-- Complex claims negotiation and settlement arrangement provided by Marsh Commercial’s technical claims experts
+- Complex claims negotiation and settlement arrangement provided by the insurer’s technical claims experts

 Innovation is vital to delivering a financially sustainable AD industry, bringing down the cost of deployment and increasing revenue from AD’s co-products.
 It stands to advance all aspects of the AD industry, maximising its environmental benefits, while also investing in projects which support the collaboration of multi-disciplinary teams such as academia and industry.